 Right to buy your council home

-- The qualifying period as a public sector tenant is a minimum of 3 years.
+To qualify you need to have been a public sector tenant for a minimum of 3 years.

-- All joint applicants must meet the stated requirements, this can include
+All joint applicants must meet the stated requirements.
+A joint applicant could be:

-- Do you have evidence and documentation available for the dates of previous tenancies with Housing Associations or the MoD for these to be included in the discount calculation.
+You will also need to provide, some evidence and documentation available for the dates of previous tenancies with Housing Associations or the Ministry of Defence for these to be included in the discount calculation.

 Examples of Documents that can be used for ID Verification